mirmousaviii/mostage/README.md

 </html>
 ```

-This example loads slides from `slides.md` and includes all basic plugins.
+This example loads slides from `slides.md` and includes all basic plugins with custom configuration.

-Run `npm run dev` and visit http://localhost:5173/basic.html to see this simple example.
+Run `npm run dev` and visit http://localhost:5173/ to see this example.

 ### Advanced Example